11 Flax Seed Face Masks for Bright, Supple and Youthful Skin [2021 Updated]

 This mask exfoliates, tones and brightens up the face – and at the same time it’ll leave you feeling moisturized.
 Simple is often the best!

-This is also many people’s go to mask when they try using flax seeds to whiten and brighten up the face.
+This flax seed gel face mask is also many people’s go to mask when they try using flax seeds to whiten, brighten and lighten up the face.

 Multani mitti + Flax Seed + Honey face mask